BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 ### algorithms

-Some algorithms functionalities are implemented, like sorting (of arrays, vectors) and finding certain or min, max elements (in arrays, lists, vectors, maps).
+Selected algorithmic functions are included, such as sorting arrays and containers, finding minimum or maximum elements, and searching.
+These utilities are adapted for the constraints of microcontrollers, making them practical without requiring the full STL overhead.

 ```C++